Jack-alope/MTeeTee/README.md

 - Distance between posts**: How far away are the posts from each other.
 - Peak Setection Sens: The lower the number the more sensitive (Between 0-1).
 - Peak Detection Diff: Minimum distance peaks can be from each other.
-- Peak Smoothing Poly: What degree polynomial should it use to smooth the data, higher is smoother but can lose accuracy.
+- Peak Smoothing Poly: What degree polynomial should it use to smooth the data, higher is smoother but can lose amplitude.
 - Peak Smoothing window: What size window should it use for the smoothing function.
 Larger is smoother.
+Must be odd.
+Must be larger than Peak Smoothing Poly.
 - Time min: Start time.
 Use 0 to start from beginning.
 - Time max: End Time.
 Use 0 to continue to end.
 ![analyzeGUI](icon/analyzegui1.png)